The history of JSIA dates back to 1997 when IAIA-Japan was established.

 IAIA-Japan activities resulted in the establishment of the Japanese Environmental Impact Assessment Law in 1999.
 The EIA Law immediately and significantly changed the EIA scene in Japan.
 In particular increasing the technical complexity of EIA topics.
 The regulations also raised cumulative impact assessments, social impact assessments, and international cooperation.
 This created a necessity for a forum to discuss these issues on both a domestic and an international scale.
 Consequently, IAIA-Japan primarily comprised of EIA experts involved in international-scale projects, evolved into JSIA, comprised of both reserchers and practitioners from various disciplines and professions.

-JSIA International Affairs Committe(JSIA-IAC) has had important missions to create opportunities of international relationships since it's established in 2002.
-JSIA-IAC has held the Fifth Japan-Korea conference, and the Sixth Japan-Korea-China triprate EIA conference.
+JSIA International Exchange Committe(JSIA-IEC) has had important missions to create opportunities of international relationships since it's established in 2002.
+JSIA-IEC has held the Fifth Japan-Korea conference, and the Sixth Japan-Korea-China triprate EIA conference.